MatthewKaes/CrystalClear/README.md

 It is possible to extend the BIP (built in packages) of Crystal Clear by exporting a specially configured DLL.
 These DLL are automatically loaded and wired into the Interpreter.
 Clear Exports can manipulate Pre and Post build behavior along with execution behavior.
 Clear Exports allow for a "plug and play" model allowing end users to change the behavior of Crystal Clear without having to touch a bit of code.

-As an exmaple, [Crystal Sound](https://github.com/MatthewKaes/CrystalSound) is a Clear Export used to wrap FMOD to bring audio functionallity to Crystal in a plugable way.
+As an example, [Crystal Sound](https://github.com/MatthewKaes/CrystalSound) is a Clear Export used to wrap FMOD to bring audio functionality to Crystal in a pluggable way.

 ###Python
 Crystal also has hooks for Python using [Boost.Python](http://www.boost.org/doc/libs/1_56_0/libs/python/doc/).
 If a version of python is installed and the python libraries are built for boost then scripts can be run directly from Crystal.